How to Count Cards in Blackjack Like the MIT Blackjack Team

-Since the cards in Blackjack are not re-shuffled after every hand, well-trained players can optimize their play by keeping a mental note of the cards that have been already in the game and are no longer in play.
+Since the cards in blackjack are not re-shuffled after every hand, a well-trained player can optimize their play by keeping a mental note of the cards that have been already in the game and are no longer in play.

 Is Card Counting in Blackjack Hard?

-Many beginners are under the impression that counting cards in Blackjack require a computer like memory.
+Many people starting out are under the impression that card counting in blackjack requires a computer-like memory.

-And if you think the MIT Blackjack team kept track of every single card dealt by the dealer, well…you are wrong because that's not how Blackjack card counting works.
+And if you think that the MIT Blackjack Team kept track of every single card dealt by the dealer, well…you are wrong because that's not how blackjack card counting works.

-A deck rich in low-value cards, however, is one where the Dealer has an advantage over the players.
+A deck rich in low-value cards, however, is one where the dealer has an advantage over the other people at the table.
 In this case, you need to adopt a much more conservative approach to the game and size your bets accordingly.

 How Does It Work